astronomer/docs/astro/platform-variables.md

 ---
-sidebar_label: 'Global Environment Variables'
+sidebar_label: 'Global environment variables'
-title: 'Global Environment Variables'
+title: 'Global environment variables'
 id: platform-variables
 description: A list of environment variables that are set globally on Astro and cannot be modified.
 ---